Article

 A 20th century cottage on stilts with a wraparound porch is pictured in black and white with foliage in the left side background

-1939 Photo of quarantine building showing southeast side.
+1939 Photo of quarantine building showing the southeast side.

 NPS Photo

-Although historic Fort Pulaski and the Cockspur Island Lighthouse are the better known structures at our park, there is an old white house toward the Northwest side of the island that is a significant part of our history.
-Currently it serves as our park Headquarters building, but it has served multiple roles throughout the decades since it was built in 1912.
-Quarantine was used to protect the residents of Savannah, one of America’s busiest ports since the city was founded in 1733 by James Oglethorpe.
-The first known quarantine was established in Venice in 1347 to protect its residents from the bubonic plague.
-Ships were anchored offshore for 40 days, then were allowed to come into port.
-Quarantine is derived from the Latin word quaresma, meaning 40.
+Although historic Fort Pulaski and the Cockspur Island Lighthouse more well-known structures at the park, there is an old white house on the west side of the island that is a significant part of our history.
+Currently it serves as our Park Headquarters building, but it has served multiple roles throughout the decades since it was built in 1912.
+Quarantines were used to protect the residents of Savannah from diseases coming by way of ships.
+Ships anchored offshore for 40 days before they were allowed to come into port.
 Several quarantine stations served Savannah throughout the years.
 The first Tybee Island quarantine station was established in 1767 to serve slave ships arriving from Africa.
 It was accessed via Lazaretto creek, which separates McQueen’s Island from Tybee.
 Lazaretto is a synonym for quarantine.

 A 1939 sketched map shows the Cockspur Island Quarantine Complex, consisting of just under a dozen buildings.
 An arrow points to the building which acts as the current park headquarters on the Southwestern side.